 Based on your movement, the watch also determines when you are in deep sleep (time with no movement) and when you are awake during the night (time with significant movement).
 The deep sleep and time awake durations can be viewed from your sleep summary.

 Note: The sleep duration is an estimation, and movement while sleeping may affect the accuracy of the measurement.
 The accuracy may vary from person to person also based on how much you normally move while sleeping.

 Sleep quality is an estimation how well your body was able to regenerate and restore itself while sleeping.
 This estimation is based on duration of your sleep and analysis of your heart rate while sleeping.
-Learn more about sleep quality in the user guide article Sleep tracking.
+Learn more about sleep quality in the user guide for your product.

 Note: As your heart rate data is measured from your wrist, the way you wear your watch may influence the wrist heart rate readings.
-The following tips may help:
+Learn more about how wrist heart rate measurement works.